 Garden Myths 2: Legumes Fix Nitrogen

 This idea of planting legumes to fix nitrogen is true, but only in some circumstances.
 Luckily, legumes have relatively low nitrogen needs in general.
-So, sometimes even if your legumes don’t fix nitrogen, your soil has enough existing nitrogen to grow legumes without adding any extra.
+Sometimes even if your legumes don’t fix nitrogen, your soil has enough existing nitrogen to grow legumes without adding any extra.

 The Role of Rhizobia